ngodev023/Techdegree-project/README.md

-# Techdegree project number 6 Express Site
+# Techdegree project number 7 React Gallery App

 Submitting Project 7: Aiming for Exceeds expectation, but will settle for less.

-* App can be started via running rpm start
+* App can be started via running npm start

 * In order to begin using app, first replace the api_key variable in the App.js file with your own personal api key from Flickr.
 Be sure to remove the import apiKey function from the config file.
+Or you can create a config file inside the src folder that exports an api key.

 * Three mainstay search options: cats, dogs, and computers are always available for use, unless you run into an unsupported route, which will display a 404 notice page.